 Learning how to discover something new is a great adventure into a whole new world for students participating in the Cleveland STEP program.
 This past Saturday morning, thirty-six eager new students in grades 6-9 attended the program’s orientation, eager to learn valuable lessons from the Cleveland Water and Northeast Ohio Regional Sewer District (NEORSD) highly trained staff.
 Before students embarked upon an array of fantastic and unimaginable opportunities, they were nourished with a continental breakfast, which fueled and energized their minds and bodies to conquer the exciting day.

-The morning blasted off with a powerful meet-and-greet opportunity with staff, parents and students.
+The morning began off with a meet-and-greet opportunity with staff, parents, and students.
 A PowerPoint slideshow presentation and a brief discussion about safety rules and participant expectations followed.
 In addition, two students from last year’s class were invited to the podium to share their Cleveland STEP experiences.
 These students were chosen as Student Leaders for this year and will guide the new class through the year.